tianhaoz95/photochat/README.md

 Mini Donkey carries private messages securely and secretly by encrypting and encoding messages into images.

-> Smart: my chats are encrypted.
-Next level: my chats are encrypted but I pretend they are not.

 ## Repository Status

 | Task | Description | Status |